V4Fire/Core/src/core/request/engines/composition/README.md

 const data = await r('').data; // {val1: data, val2: data}
 ```

+Here, you can notice the use of a function called `boundRequest`.
+What is it?
+This function establishes a connection between the request and the engine,
+allowing the engine to implement cache flushing and destruction of requests created within the engine.
+`boundRequest` can accept `RequestPromise`, `RequestResponseObject`, and `Provider` as input.

 It is possible to use other approaches, for example, creating a simple function that will make several requests, and there is no arguing with you.
 But as mentioned in the module description, first and foremost, this engine is needed to expand the capabilities of data providers.